EHMilon/ShadinAI-Github/privacy_policy.md

 # Privacy Policy for স্বাধীন এআই (Shadhin AI)

-**Last Updated:** August 22, 2025
+**Last Updated:** September 9, 2025

 Welcome to স্বাধীন এআই ("we," "our," or "us").
 Your privacy is our top priority.
-This Privacy Policy is designed to be simple and clear: we do not collect your personal data.
+This Privacy Policy is designed to be simple and clear: we do not collect your personal data on our server.

-## 1. No Personal Data Collection
+## 1. Data Collection and Usage

 Our application does not include a login or registration system.
-We do not ask for, collect, or store any personally identifiable information such as your name, email address, phone number, or location.
+We do not ask for, collect, or store any personally identifiable information on our servers, such as your name, email address, phone number, or location.
 You can use our app completely anonymously.

+### User-Provided Information for Personalization

+To enhance your experience and provide more personalized AI responses, you have the option to provide:
+-   **Nickname:** A chosen name to address you.
+-   **Self-Description:** A brief description about yourself (up to 100 characters).

+This information is **stored exclusively on your local device**.
+We do not collect or store this data on our servers.
+However, if you choose to use this information for personalized AI responses, it will be included as part of the prompt sent to Google's Gemini API.
+It is used solely within the app to tailor AI interactions.

+### Chat History

+Your chat conversations are **stored locally on your device only**.
+We do not collect, store, or have access to your chat history.
+This ensures your conversations remain private and under your control.

 ## 2. Information You Provide